-For the van Rijn, Soulsby-van Rijn and Watanabe transport formulas, the hiding and exposure mechanism is considered by correcting the critical shear stress or velocity using a hiding and exposure correction function, ξ_k .
-For the Lund-CIRP transport formula, an alternate approach is needed due to the way in which the Shields number and grain size are included in the formulation; thus, the hiding and exposure correction function is directly used to multiply the transport rate.
-Two methods are used for calculating ξ_k , depending on whether the sediment transport model is run with a single sediment size or multiple sediment sizes and are described in the following sections.
+In the case of the van Rijn, Soulsby and Watanabe transport formulas, the hiding and exposure mechanism is considered by correcting the critical velocity using a hiding and exposure correction function, ξ_k .
+In the case of the Lund-CIRP transport formula, an alternate approach is needed due to the way in which the Shields number and grain size are included in the formulation; thus, the hiding and exposure correction function is directly used to multiply the transport rate.
+Two methods are used for calculating ξ_k , depending on whether the sediment transport model is run with a single sediment size or multiple sediment sizes.